WHEN PARENTAL ETHNOTHEORIES CLASH

 How we are raised, the cultures we grow up in and where we are from impacts so many aspects of our lives.
 How we parent is a major one.
-Studies have been done on “parental ethnotheories” – those unseen cultural expectations, adaptations and norms that shape our beliefs about the “right” ways to parent children.
+Studies have been done on “parental ethnotheories” – those unseen cultural expectations, adaptations, and norms that shape our beliefs about the “right” ways to parent children.
 They become part of our own personal internal processes, so much so that we aren’t even aware.
 Unless that is, you remove yourself from that culture.
 You move away.
 There is no better way to question your own parenting systems and choices than to move to a foreign country.

-We chose a city experience here in Copenhagen and live in an apartment in town on the 5th floor.
-And while our geography may look different and the language is strange, our life here is quite similar.
+We chose a city experience here in Copenhagen and now live in an apartment in town on the 5th floor.
+And while our geography may look different and the language a challenge, our life here is quite similar.
 The kids go to school.
 They have made friends.
 They participate in various activities.
 We still have birthday parties.
-On the surface, life is the same.
+On the surface, life is basically the same.
 Same family.
 Different country.
-Denmark is a western country, how dissimilar can it be?
+Denmark is a western country, so truly how dissimilar can it be?
 Quite.
 As it turns out.
 Especially when it comes to parenting.
 Not bad.
 Not better.
 Just different.

 Danes like to be naked.
 It’s true.
 They are much more comfortable with their bodies than the average American.
 There is a lot of bundling required to survive Danish winter, it can feel tedious.
-Obviously, the general comfort with communal undress comes from more than just climate, but a deep rooted social acceptance.
-At first it provided us with quite a shock.
-And not just us, but also our children.
-Danes comfort with public nakedness extends to skinny dipping any old time of the year.
-I’m not talking late night, multiple bottles of wine between friends, lets go jump in the water kind of skinny dipping that you may or may not have done in your twenties.
+Obviously, the general comfort with communal undress comes from more than just the Scandinavian climate, but a deep-rooted social acceptance of one’s own and others’ bodies.
+At first, it provided us with quite a shock.
+And not just us, but our children as well.
+Danes’ comfort with public nakedness extends to skinny dipping any old time of the year.
+I’m not talking late-night, multiple bottles of wine between friends, let’s go jump in the water kind of skinny dipping that you may or may not have done in your twenties.
 (Oh – just me?
 Too much information?)
-Skinny dipping here is considered a healthful, circulatory invigorating experience (so I’m told).
+Skinny dipping here is considered a healthful, circulatory invigorating experience (I’ve been told – again and again.)
 So you will see (more than once) in the middle of the day, people stripping down to their birthday suits to skinny dip in any swath of water they choose.

 To be honest, it’s kind of refreshing.
 At the beach or the pool, my tween daughter is exposed to a wide range of bodies in all shapes and sizes.
 It’s normal.
 No big deal.
 To me, it is a positive for her.
 And for our teen boys.